szyam/Jetpack-Sharing-Styles/README.md

 Unfortunately, the original css is quite specific and liberaly uses !important's so I had to follow suit.

 Jetpack gives you the option to disable js/css (both or nothing) and include them into your files.
 I've not done this yet but it may be a better way to go.
 You would just have to make sure your minifying and concatenating your files otherwise you'd be adding more bytes then the solution here.

-Enjoy.
+You can see a screenshot in the Wiki.